krissss/composer-assets-plugin/README.md

         "type": "npm",
         "name": "amis", // npm package name
         "version": "2.2.0",
-        "only_files": [ // Specify which files are required
+        "only_files": [ // Specify which files are required.
+After the change, the downloaded directory needs to be deleted, otherwise it cannot be updated
           "sdk/thirds",
           "sdk/helper.css",
           "sdk/iconfont.css",